HarshiitaaRajoriiaa/Data-Structures-and-Algoriths-/Approaches.md

 6. Approach to answer question:

     always try to grab all the piece of information is given in the question and should consider every info.

+7.  any integer can be expressed as one of the following forms: 6n,6n+1,6n+2,6n+3,6n+4,or 6n+5